Okaiawa

 Okaiawa or Ōkaiawa is a rural community in South Taranaki, New Zealand.
 It is located about 14 kilometres north-west of Hāwera, north of State Highway 45 and State Highway 3.
 The settlement is located south-east of Mount Taranaki, close to Inaka River.

-According to the New Zealand Ministry for Culture and Heritage, Okaiawa translates as place of food. Ō means "place of"; kai means "food"; and awa means "river or valley".
+According to the New Zealand Ministry for Culture and Heritage, Okaiawa translates as 'place of food'. Ō means 'place of'; kai means 'food'; and awa means 'river' or 'valley'.

 History

 19th century

-Okaiawa Public School was established in 1884.
-The original school house was built of wood and iron, with two classrooms, two porches, and a teachers' residence on site.
-The school could accommodate a roll of 120 children.

 Frank Bremer, a Taranaki farmer originally from Adelaide, purchased a property in Okaiawa in 1890.
 His farm covered 284 acres of freehold land and 316 of leasehold land.
 He became a breeder of high-class draught horses which won several races, was president of the local racing club, and milked about 100 cows.

 In the 1880s, Thomas Joll established a chain of private dairy factories, based in Okaiawa.
 He opened a creamery three kilometres from the settlement in 1894.
 The chain became a cooperative when Joll died in 1908, and Joll was commemorated with a marble bust at the local park named in his honour.

 By 1908, the township had a hotel, a store, a butchery, and electricity.
 The farming community was growing, and the school roll was averaging about 92 children.
 A Māori Methodist minister was living in the township.